Leadership

 Determination of Egg Fertilization:

 The sex of honey bees is determined by whether or not an egg is fertilized.
-When a queen bee mates with drones during her nuptial flight, she stores the sperm in a special organ called the spermatheca.
+During her nuptial flight, the queen bee mates with drones and stores their sperm in a specialized organ known as the spermatheca.
 The queen then fertilizes the eggs as she lays them.

 Haploid Development: